ynnekF/bean-counter/README.md

 Finally, one can navigate to the "History" tab to view a ledger that stores each day's coffee run details

 <img src="img/ledger.png" alt="Ledger/History">

+Users can be removed via the trashcan icon within the table in the Home tab.
+User's names, paid and consumed values can be edited in-line within the table.